aws-samples/ops-health-ai/README.md

 6. Find and take note of the channel id by right-clicking on the channel name and selecting ‘Additional options’ to access the ‘More’ menu.
 Within the ‘More’ menu, click on ‘Open details’ to reveal the Channel details.

 ### Prepare your deployment environment for the worker account
-This step is required only if you chose a worker account that is different from the administration account
+This step is required only if you chose a worker account that is different from the administration account.
+Make sure you are not running the command under an existing AWS CDK project root directory.
 ```zsh
 # Make sure your shell session evironment is configured to access the worker workload
 # account of your choice, for detailed guidance on how to configure, refer to